-DEFENSE SC works well on chiggers.
-It contains a newer active ingredient so chiggers have not had a chance to develop resistance just yet.
-Defense goes a long way and it is important to treat as much of the local area as you can.
-Use a HOSE END SPRAYER and be sure to get grass, thatch, pinestraw, mulch and plants saturated.
-Defense is perfect for this application; it has a low odor, won’t hurt plants or trees and is very safe around people and pets.
-Use it at the rate of 1/2 oz per 1000 sq/ft of turf and try to treat as much of the yard as possible.
-If your property is adjoined by a wild area, be sure to apply material there.
+BIFEN XTS works well on chiggers.
+It contains a new active ingredient so chiggers have not had a chance to develop resistance to the chemical.
+And it goes a long way.
+You only need to use 1 oz per 10,000 sq/ft; 4 oz per acre.
+Use a HOSE END SPRAYER to apply it in the yard and be sure to get grass, thatch, pinestraw, mulch and basically any plants thoroughly saturated.
+Bifen is perfect for this application; it has a low odor, won’t hurt plants or trees and is very safe around people and pets.
+If your property is adjoined by a wild areas try to get some applied into this zone as well.

 Hose End Sprayer: http://www.bugspraycart.com/equipment/sprayers/gilmour-20g-390